XPeng: Sales

-Controversies

-Apple IP theft
+Controversy

+Allegations of intellectual property theft

 In July 2018, the United States Department of Justice charged an ex-Apple employee for stealing the trade secrets of Apple's autonomous car project in an attempt to get a job at XPeng.
 In August 2022, the former Apple engineer, Xiaolang Zhang, pleaded guilty to trade secret theft in federal court.

-Tesla IP theft

 In March 2019, Tesla sued Cao Guangzhi, a former Tesla employee, accusing him of stealing its Autopilot source code and bringing them to XPeng.
 Cao rejected the accusation of IP theft, but later said he had uploaded Tesla's source code to his iCloud prior to leaving Tesla.
 In response to Tesla's accusations, XPeng launched an internal investigation.
 In November 2020, XPeng provided a copy of its source code to a neutral third party to compare to Tesla's to prove nothing was copied.
 Neither XPeng or any subsidiaries were parties to Tesla's original lawsuit.
-A court-appointed neutral third party concluded XPeng's code did not use Tesla's IP after comparing both source codes as provided by the companies.
+A court-appointed neutral third party concluded XPeng's code did not use Tesla's IP after comparing source code as provided by the companies.
 Tesla and Cao moved to settle soon after this was established.

-Facial recognition data theft
+IIlegal data collection

 In December 2021, XPeng was fined for the illegal collection of the facial data of 430,000 visitors of its stores.
 The fine was 100,000 yuan ($15,716).